 All across Ireland, students and teachers are raising awareness and availability of products with the FAIRTRADE Mark.
 A Fairtrade School is one that has made a commitment to supporting and using Fairtrade products.

 We do not visit schools to give talks but check out your local community, town, city.
-There could be an event in your area during Fairtrade Fortnight 25th of February to 10th March 2019 if you would like to join our Fairtrade Fortnight mailing list please email email@example.com
+If you would like to join our Fairtrade mailing list please email firstname.lastname@example.org

 Banana Lesson for Primary Schools

 To support Fairtrade Fortnight 2019 (PDF 9MB)